Background

 Diffusion-style dLLMs iteratively denoise entire token blocks with non-causal (often bidirectional) attention.
 At each step, the model sees a globally noised sequence and tries to predict a cleaner one, updating many positions in parallel.
 This offers a natural form of parallel decoding, but comes with several trade-offs.

 In practice, recent dLLMs of this form often require billions to hundreds of billions of additional post-training tokens on top of AR pre-training, and still either lag behind strong AR baselines in accuracy or struggle to turn their theoretical parallelism into proportional wall-clock speedups.
+See Figure 2 for a quantatitive comparison.

 Speculative Decoding

 Speculative decoding (SD) keeps the causal AR backbone and its lossless quality, but introduces an additional draft stage.
 A draft model (or draft head) proposes multiple future tokens.
 The target model (the main AR backbone) then verifies these proposals and accepts or rejects them in parallel.
 If drafting were free and most tokens were accepted, SD would give a clean speedup: multiple tokens per verification step without any loss in quality.
-In reality, SD introduces several overheads:
+In reality, SD introduces several major overheads:

 - The draft model still consumes FLOPs, memory, and latency.
 Strong SD methods like EAGLE-3 and HASS achieve impressive speedups, but also involve training the draft models or draft heads and integrating them into the serving stack (see these GitHub issues as examples: SGL-6949, vLLM-9565, vLLM-15025).